next-book/dev-book/content/visitors.md

 He was about twenty-eight years old, and had left Canada and his father’s house a dozen years before to work in the States, and earn money to buy a farm with at last, perhaps in his native country.
 He was cast in the coarsest mould; a stout but sluggish body, yet gracefully carried, with a thick sunburnt neck, dark bushy hair, and dull sleepy blue eyes, which were occasionally lit up with expression.
 He wore a flat gray cloth cap, a dingy wool-colored greatcoat, and cowhide boots.
-He was a great consumer of meat, usually carrying his dinner to his work a couple of miles past my house⁠—for he chopped all summer⁠—in a tin pail; cold meats, often cold woodchucks, and coffee in a stone bottle which dangled by a string from his belt; and sometimes he offered me a drink.
+He was a great consumer of meat, usually carrying his dinner to his work a couple of miles past my house—for he chopped all summer—in a tin pail; cold meats, often cold woodchucks, and coffee in a stone bottle which dangled by a string from his belt; and sometimes he offered me a drink.
 He came along early, crossing my bean-field, though without anxiety or haste to get to his work, such as Yankees exhibit.
 He wasn’t a-going to hurt himself.
 He didn’t care if he only earned his board.
-Frequently he would leave his dinner in the bushes, when his dog had caught a woodchuck by the way, and go back a mile and a half to dress it and leave it in the cellar of the house where he boarded, after deliberating first for half an hour whether he could not sink it in the pond safely till nightfall⁠—loving to dwell long upon these themes.
+Frequently he would leave his dinner in the bushes, when his dog had caught a woodchuck by the way, and go back a mile and a half to dress it and leave it in the cellar of the house where he boarded, after deliberating first for half an hour whether he could not sink it in the pond safely till nightfall—loving to dwell long upon these themes.
 He would say, as he went by in the morning, “How thick the pigeons are!
-If working every day were not my trade, I could get all the meat I should want by hunting-pigeons, woodchucks, rabbits, partridges⁠—by gosh!
+If working every day were not my trade, I could get all the meat I should want by hunting-pigeons, woodchucks, rabbits, partridges—by gosh!
 I could get all I should want for a week in one day.”</p>
 <p>He was a skilful chopper, and indulged in some flourishes and ornaments in his art.
 He cut his trees level and close to the ground, that the sprouts which came up afterward might be more vigorous and a sled might slide over the stumps; and instead of leaving a whole tree to support his corded wood, he would pare it away to a slender stake or splinter which you could break off with your hand at last.</p>